RUS-ORNL/RUScal/README.md

             Set the Bounds value of each elastic constant to a number equal to 1/1000 deviation.
 E.g., entering a value of 40 is equivalent to varying the elastic constant by 40/1000 or 4%.
 Only three constants can be varied at a time.
 Entering nonzero Bounds for more than 3 will only calculate for the first three.
+   5g. -5 = Genetic algorithm determination of elastic constants.
+It initiates similar to Monte Carlo routine but with
+            follow-up sorting of the most 'fit' parents that produce offspring towards convergence on the lowest-lying solution.
 6. Toggle the calculation of derivatives, df/dcxx.
 Checked = calculate.
 7. Select number of mirror planes.
 Use default of zero if unsure.
 8. Enter values for each Euler angle, if applicable (for single crystals).